 Why you should use DMARC?

-We said it already but it’s worth repeating it once again – DMARC is the most effective way of protecting yourself from spoofing.
+We said it many times, but it’s worth repeating it again – DMARC is the most effective way to protect yourself from spoofing.
 Period.
 This alone should be a good enough reason to add the implementation of DMARC to your next sprint.

-- Cybercriminals are much more likely to give up on trying to spoof a domain if they see a (properly configured) DMARC records in the domain’s DNS.
-They realize their chances of succeeding are close to none so often they won’t even attempt to spoof it.
-Instead, they’ll look for a much easier target.
+- Cybercriminals are much more likely to give up on trying to spoof a domain if they see (properly configured) DMARC records in the domain’s DNS.
 The implementation of DMARC is not widespread yet so it won’t be hard to find something more worthwhile of their time.